Fly fact sheet | Field of Mars EEC

 What adaptations do flies have to help them survive?

 Flies have several adaptations that help them survive.
 Halteres act like tiny balancing organs and help flies steer quickly in flight.
 Large compound eyes help them detect movement.
 Sticky pads and claws help many flies land on smooth surfaces.
 Their mouthparts are adapted for different foods, and many species can fly fast to escape danger.
 Crane flies have very long legs and slender bodies.
-These features help identify them.
-They are weak fliers and are harmless to people.
+They can look like large mosquitoes, but they are harmless to people and do not bite, sting or suck blood.

 Crane fly resting on a pale surface with very long legs and narrow wings.
 Crane flies have very long legs and slender bodies.